ADISHA2003/ADISHA2003/README.md

 A Self-taught Web developer with a passion for creating engaging, responsive websites.
 Proficient in HTML, CSS, JavaScript, React, and Node.js, I thrive on transforming designs into functional digital experiences.
 My experience as a Frontend Developer, alongside certifications in JavaScript Algorithms, Product Design, and Generative AI, has strengthened my technical and problem-solving skills.
 Always eager to learn and grow, I’m excited to connect with like-minded professionals and contribute to innovative projects.
 </p>

+## Highlights
+- **Attendee, GDG Noida DevFest 2024**
+  Participated in the flagship event organized by Google Developer Groups.
+Explored insights into **AI**, **Responsible AI**, and **Large Language Models (LLMs)**, while networking with tech enthusiasts and industry experts.
+This event enhanced my knowledge of emerging technologies and inspired me to innovate further in the field of AI and web development.

 ## Languages and Tools

 ![HTML](https://img.shields.io/badge/-HTML-E34F26?style=flat-square&logo=html5&logoColor=white)